schibsted/spid-tech-docs/resources/articles/data-sharing.md

 ## Applying the merchant filter
 Many API endpoints have support for the [filters parameter](/endpoints/#filters).
-By applying the **merchant** filter to these endpoints SPiD will return data in a merchant context instead of a client context.
+By applying the **merchant** filter to these endpoints SchAcc will return data in a merchant context instead of a client context.
 This means that we will return all data that belongs the to the merchant the calling client belongs to, and not only data belonging to the calling client.